fabiolune/raspberrypi-kubernetes-setup/README.md

 curl -sfL https://get.k3s.io | sh -
 ```

-This will create your master node, setup a systemctl service, create a kubectl configuration file and some shell scripts that can be used to stop it and/or uninstall it.
+This will create your master node, setup a `systemd` service, create a kubectl configuration file and some shell scripts that can be used to stop it and/or uninstall it.
-Nevertheless, this simple setup also deploys the default ingress controller (traefik), but since I decided to go with nginx, it is possible to change the setup command in:
+Nevertheless, this simple setup also deploys the default ingress controller (_Traefik_), but since I decided to go with _nginx_, it is possible to change the setup command in:

 ```console
 curl -sfL https://get.k3s.io | sh -s - --no-deploy traefik